On Sensor Network Localization Using SDP Relaxation: Unique Localization of Triangulation Graph

 \begin{definition} In a triangulation graph, \emph{adjacent triangles} are two triangles which share a common edge.
 A \emph{virtual edge} exists between two points $i$ and $j$ when $i$ and $j$ belong to adjacent triangles, but $(i,j) \not\in E$.
 The set of virtual edges between sensors is denoted $E_v$, and between sensors and anchors is denoted $\bar{E}_v$. \end{definition}

-\begin{theorem} If we add an objective function to the SDP model \eqref{sdp-form} which maximizes the sum of the lengths of all virtual edges in a generic triangulation graph, then the rank of the optimal SDP solution is $d$ and it produces the correct localization. \end{theorem}
+Consider adding an objective function to the SDP model \eqref{eq::sdp-form} that maximizes the sum of the lengths of all virtual edges in a generic triangulation graph.
+The primal SDP relaxation, for $d=2$, becomes:

-\begin{proof}{ We prove this via induction by assuming it is true for any triangulation graph with $n$ points and then showing that it is also true for graphs with $n+1$ points.
-It is clearly true for a single simplex when $n = 3$.